mortadaNotGenius/Sparta-Client/README.md

 G - No, is just a robot doing automatic tasks

-8 - Can i help on this Project?
+8 - Can I help with this Project?
 (H)

-H - Yes, You can help us by sending Suggestions or messaging me for another things
+H - Yes, You can help us by sending Suggestions or messaging me for other things